ah-rasoulian/ah-rasoulian/README.md

 - 👋 Hi, I’m Amirhossein.
 - 👀 I’m interested in Medical Image Analysis, Bioinformatics, Machine Learning, Computer Vision and Datamining.
-- 🌱 I’m a last year computer science undergradute student at Amirkabir University of Technology, Iran.
+- 🌱 I’m a last year computer engineering undergradute student at Amirkabir University of Technology, Iran.
 I'm currently learning "Data Science in Stratified Healthcare and Precision Medicine" which is a course in coursera including medical image analysis methods, etc.
 - 📫 How to reach me : ah.rasoulian@gmail.com

 <!---